Insitaction/EasyCropBundle/README.md

 The primary feature of this bundle is the `CropField`, which enables users to upload images and crop them to their desired dimensions.
 The core functionality is achieved through the `CropType` form type, a variation of the `EasyCorp\Bundle\EasyAdminBundle\Form\Type\FileUploadType`.
 The key distinction is that `CropType` incorporates additional logic through a Stimulus controller.

+>:warning: The multiple option is currently not supported by `CropField`.

 ## Usage

 Don't forget to add the theme file for the formatting to be effective